 Diabetes has the potential to impact not just the body, but every part of a patient’s skin.
 Hence, knowing about Skin Care & Diabetes is highly recommended.
-According to the American Diabetes Association, 1/3 of people with diabetes will have a skin disorder caused or affected by diabetes at some time in their lives.
+According to the American Diabetes Association, 1/3rd of people with diabetes will have a skin disorder caused or affected by diabetes at some point in their lives.
 While most skin disorders can be prevented with care and medication, it is vital to catch the early signs and treat them immediately.
 It is a proven fact that most diabetic patients take a longer time to heal from injuries and thus, it is advisable for them to follow the “prevention is better than cure” approach with their skin.
 Here’s all that you need to know about skincare & diabetes :

 Read on to understand how to take care of your skin if you have diabetes with expert dermatologist Dr Geetanjali Shetty.

 Markers in Skin and Body that Indicate or Underline Diabetes

-Acanthosis Nigricans is a result of hormonal changes in the form of pigmentation on the neck and parts of necks.
+Acanthosis Nigricans is a result of hormonal changes in the form of pigmentation on the neck and parts of the necks.
 This condition manifests in the form of darkening and thickening of skin and results in velvety-patchy skin, especially around the neck and armpits.
 AN can be a sign of pre-diabetes, which increases the risk of getting diabetes at later stages.
 Making lifestyle changes before diabetes develops can prevent this condition from worsening.

 This condition causes the skin on your toes, fingers and hands to become thick, waxy and tight.
 Tightening and stiffening of finger joints may also occur.
 Digital Sclerosis can be treated by maintaining low blood sugar levels in the body.

-While most common in type 2 diabetes, this condition results in the thickening of skin on the neck and upper neck and can be controlled by bringing the blood sugar levels down in the body.
+While the most common in type 2 diabetes, this condition results in the thickening of the skin on the neck and upper neck and can be controlled by bringing the blood sugar levels down in the body.
 Read more about the symptoms of type 2 diabetes.